Seb943/scrapeOP/README.md

-x if adding a non int is added to an input response exit the program after confirmation x align the text outputs x add the rest of the sports and seasons
-- add the current season
+x if adding a non int is added to an input response exit the program after confirmation x align the text outputs x add the rest of the sports and seasons x add the current season
 - add caching check to see if the files exists before rerunning the reports
 - add the ability to email csvs to someone
 - add the ability to change between closing and opening odds